 How QAOS detects it

-The agent scans JavaScript source for calls tolocalStorage.setItem or sessionStorage.setItem with log-related patterns.
+The agent scans JavaScript source for calls to localStorage.setItem or sessionStorage.setItem with log-related patterns.